Charm Alert Last Updated 9/16

 With its appealing historic architecture, village greens and tidy shops, Connecticut still does “charming” very well.
 In fact, there are immensely attractive little towns all across the state that - with their shops, restaurants, galleries and inns - are perfect for a visit and even an overnight this fall.

 Chester is a lovely little town on the west bank of the Connecticut River, surrounded by valley hills and with a center of town that’s right out of central casting.
-You’ll find yourself charmed by places like The Good Elephant Bistro or New American River Tavern, galleries such as Connecticut River Artisans and Chester Gallery and shops like Ceramica.
+You’ll find yourself charmed by places like the French-Vietnamese Good Elephant Bistro or new American River Tavern, galleries such as Connecticut River Artisans and Chester Gallery, and shops like Ceramica.
 Find a list of all the merchants here.
 And be sure to make a river crossing on the Chester/Hadlyme Ferry.
 The Boardman House in nearby East Haddam, or The Copper Beech Inn in Ivoryton, are great options to extend your visit to an overnight stay.

-The Village, as it’s called locally, is unlike any other place in the state - in fact, someone once wrote that it’s as if a piece of Nantucket had somehow separated itself and floated down to this southeast corner of Connecticut.
+The Village, as it’s called locally, is unlike any other place in the state, in fact someone once wrote that it’s as if a piece of Nantucket had somehow separated itself and floated down to this southeast corner of Connecticut.
 Here, among its narrow lanes, the story of Stonington and the sea is everywhere, and it’s even home to the award-winning Stonington Vineyards and Connecticut’s last remaining fishing boat fleet.
 Try an overnight at The Inn at Stonington, a meal at Noah’s and a visit to the Old Lighthouse Museum and you’ll soon feel right at home.

 This tiny town is situated on the shore of Lake Waramaug, arguably Connecticut’s loveliest lake, where the colors blaze in the fall.
-There are shops in the tiny town, and a restaurant or two as well, such The Hopkins Inn and the nearby Community Table.
+There are shops in the tiny town, and a restaurant or two as well, such The Hopkins Inn or the nearby Community Table.
 And you should certainly drive, bike or hike the 8-mile loop around the lake and stop at Hopkins Vineyard along the way.
 Want to linger longer?
 Roseledge Country Inn & Farm Shop offers guests a cozy, authentically New England experience.

 Pomfret will give you a real taste of how charming Northeast Connecticut can be.
 There is history at every turn of the road here, and much of it has been preserved in the houses and public buildings.
-There are long views and nature walks at the Connecticut Audobon Center in Pomfret, but you can also browse shops and galleries like Martha’s Herbary, stop for a bite at the Vanilla Bean Café, and enjoy the wine and the views at Sharpe Hill Vineyard.
+There are long views and fall foliage treats in Pomfret, but you can also browse shops and galleries like Martha’s Herbary, stop for a bite at the Vanilla Bean Café, and enjoy the wine and the views at Sharpe Hill Vineyard.
 Not far from Pomfret, spend a night or two at The Inn at Woodstock, one of the region’s most romantic inns.
 Or enjoy a cozy private cottage all to yourself at the Inn at Fox Hill Farm.